 Other Factors to Consider

-If you care about having creative control over many of the exterior and interior features of your home, including the floor plan, countertops, cabinets, backsplash, flooring, etc., it might make more sense for you to build your home from scratch.
+If you care about having creative control over many of the exterior and interior features of your home, including the floor plan, countertops, cabinets, backsplash, flooring, and more, it might make more sense for you to build your home from scratch.

 It's possible to modify an existing home, but that can often translate into an involved home improvement project, which might prolong your move-in timeline.
 It also means more money.
 Remodeling costs can run between $10 to $60 per square foot, depending on the project and where you live, according to HomeAdvisor.